 Sometimes, it’s not too difficult to understand when the high and low seasons are for your products.
 You can start using the online tools available to your benefit like Google Trends, for example.
 This simple and easy tool will help you to understand how search demands and interests have changed over time.

-Of course, if your products aren’t particularly seasonal, then this solution might not make the most sense for you, but it’s certainly a great starting point!
-After some thorough tracking over time (whether manual or automated with the help of inventory software), you’ll be able to pick up on the trends of the sales of your own products in a similar fashion.
+Of course, if your products aren’t seasonal, this solution might not make the most sense for you, but it’s certainly a great starting point!
+After some thorough tracking over time (whether manual or automated with the help of inventory software), you’ll be able to pick up on the sales trends of your own products in a similar fashion.

 With that logic in mind, the FIFO rule states that inventory that has been ordered first should be sold before the new inventory is.
-And while some warehouses already follow this rule, it would be wise to double-check with your suppliers to make sure that this is the case.
+And while some warehouses already follow this rule, it would be wise to double-check with your suppliers to ensure this is the case.

-If you’re still confused about what the functions of inventory management systems are, look no further.
-Some systems include features like inventory tracking and optimization capabilities, customer relationship management, warehouse management, orders and invoicing, barcoding, batch tracking, demand forecasting integrations with other business software and so much more.
+If you’re still confused about inventory management systems’ functions, look no further.
+Some systems include features like inventory tracking and optimization capabilities, customer relationship management, warehouse management, orders and invoicing, barcoding, batch tracking, demand forecasting integrations with other business software, and so much more.